-The orifice controls the amount of abrasive deposited into the mixing chamber.
-Over time, the orifice may become enlarged, allowing too much abrasive powder into the air stream, causing clogging of small nozzles.
+The orifices control the amount of abrasive deposited into the mixing chambers.
+Over time, the orifices may become enlarged, allowing too much abrasive powder into the air stream, causing clogging of small nozzles.

 Parts Subject to Normal Wear (cont'd)